uf-mil/mil/Implementation-Plans.md

 # Medium Bounty
 Prize: Glory, Jake might get you ice cream

+* [ ] Create a utility for "I'm ready" notifications, potentially a part of the existing alarm system
 * [ ] Mission scheduler
     * [ ] Handle concurrency somehow
 * [ ] Come up with a good rostest framework/process for using full simulation